 In addition to the set of lagged variables as defined in (5), other possible candidate variables are sets of (weakly) exogenous variables.
 For example, in the context of volatility forecasting, these variables may be dummies for the days of the week and dates of macroeconomic announcements.
 The set of lags $\iota$ in the HARST model should be determined first.
 There are several ways of selecting the relevant variables.
 In the STAR literature, is common to select the set of relevant variables using information criteria, making use of a linear approximation to the true DGP.
 This is also a possibility for the HARST specification.
 However, as noted in Pitarakis (2006), this method may have an adverse effect on the final model specification.
-An alternative approach, which is adopted here, is to consider a k-th order polynomial approximation to the nonlinear component of the DGP, as proposed in Rech, Teräsvirta, and Tschernig (2001), and applied with success in Medeiros, Teräsvirta, and Rech (2006), Medeiros and Veiga (2005), and Suarez-Fariñas, Pedreira, and Medeiros (2004).
-As the logistic functions in (5) depend only on the scalar variable $z_t$ , the polynomial approximation can be simplified dramatically as follows $^3$ :
+An alternative approach, which is adopted here, is to consider a k-th order polynomial approximation to the nonlinear component of the DGP, as proposed in Rech et al. (2001), and applied with success in Medeiros et al. (2006), Medeiros and Veiga (2005), and Suarez-Fariñas et al. (2004).
+As the logistic functions in (5) depend only on the scalar variable $z_t$ , the polynomial approximation can be simplified dramatically as follows: